 This programming is presented by the Nissan Foundation with additional funding provided by the Fulton County Board of Commissioners.

-In 2019 Atlanta History Center commissioned a mural by artist Yehimi Cambrón to represent the diverse Latinx communities in the Atlanta area.
-Titled Mi Gente (My People), the mural depicts the varied stories of "everyday" individuals that make up Atlanta's Latinx community—from well-known leaders to those whose efforts are little-known.
+In 2019, Atlanta History Center, in partnership with the Latin American Association, the Latino Community Fund, Freedom University, and Northeast Plaza, commissioned a mural to represent the diverse Latinx communities in the Atlanta area.
+The mural, designed and executed by Yehimi Cambrón, is entitled Mi Gente (My People) and depicts the stories of everyday individuals that make up ATL's Latinx community.

 Click through the links below to learn more about the mural through a guided tour of Mi Gente.